SFGLab/pyLoopSage/README.md

 * `-it`: Runs with an interactive terminal.
 * `-v "$PWD/config.ini:/app/config.ini:ro"`: Mounts your local `config.ini` as read-only inside the container.
 * `-v "$PWD/tmp:/app/output"`: Maps the `tmp/` directory for outputs.
-* `-v "$HOME/Data:/home/blackpianocat/Data:ro"`: Mounts your full data directory so RepliSage can access input files.
+* `-v "$HOME/Data:/home/blackpianocat/Data:ro"`: Mounts your full data directory so LoopSage can access input files.
-* The final command runs RepliSage with your config file.
+* The final command runs LoopSage with your config file.

 You do **not** need to manually stop or clean up anything—the container is temporary and self-destructs after it completes.
 The image (`pyloopsage-cuda`) remains available on your system and can be deleted anytime using: